AugustusClient/Augustus-Wiki/README.md

 ZDibLO: Helped me setup this GitHub repository and Hosting Backup Wiki

-brett: Showed me how to setup Vercel (for hosting the actual wiki page)
+brett: Showed me how to setup Vercel (for hosting the first wiki page)

 AciditySoft: Made the first Pull Request to Update something in the Wiki